 If you want to have a little fun with your flight, see if you can find a route with the Hello Kitty livery and amenities.
-You can find out where these planes are being flown here.

 With so many Star Alliance partners you can use to book a business class award, you won’t have any trouble earning enough miles and points to fly with EVA Air.
 Now all you have to do is figure out when you’re going to fly!